 It takes time to adjust to wearing hearing aids.
 Many people adjust to wearing the hearing aids immediately, some take longer.
 There are some who require several months to make the adjustment.
 In general, the greater the hearing loss, the longer the hearing loss has been present, and the older the person is when they first begin using hearing systems, the longer the transition period.
 It is important to be patient and work closely with your audiologist during the transition period.

-Virtually everyone, whether they wear hearing aids or not, will complain about background noise at one time or another.
+Virtually everyone whether they wear hearing aids or not, will complain about background noise at one time or another.
 A hearing aid does not eliminate background noise.
-They do have very sophisticated noise processing circuitry.
+However, they do have very sophisticated noise processing circuitry.
 The goal of this circuitry is to emphasize speech and minimize the negative effects the noise has on speech understanding.
 A better description of how hearing aids work is that they “pull speech through the noise”.
 The higher the technology level of hearing aid, the more sophisticated the sound processing circuitry, which means the sound quality will be more natural and you will hear better in general, but especially in the presence of background noise.
 Our Doctors of Audiology with work with you personally to determine the most appropriate level of technology and hearing aid features for your individual needs.

 The Digital Revolution

 The digital revolution has made a huge impact on the way hearing aids look and function.
 They can be so small that they are completely invisible, or so sleek that you will want everyone to see them.

 Most hearing aids available today are digital hearing aids.
 In fact, it is very hard to find analog technology.
 Digital technology allows hearing aids to function better in background noise, especially when the “noise” is people talking.
 The quality of the sound produced by the computer chip is excellent.
 In addition, digital hearing aids are flexible and can be re-programmed as hearing loss changes or as your needs change.